What grade levels does Family Partnership Charter School serve? Kindergarten thru 12th grades

 The graduation ceremony is very important to my student and our family.
 Will my student miss out on the ceremony if we homeschool?
 Family Partnership Charter School has a large graduation ceremony every year at the Elks Lodge in Santa Maria.
 Students wear the traditional cap and gown.
 We typically graduate about 75 students each year and often have over 500 family members, friends, and relatives attend the ceremony.
 It’s an exciting event!

 Are high school student allowed to graduate early?
 We encourage students to work at a pace that is in line with their educational goals and fulfills state graduation requirements.
-Early graduation is an option and is evaluated on a case-by-case basis in consultation with parents, students, site coordinator, teacher and the Principal.
+Early graduation is an option and is evaluated on a case-by-case basis in consultation with parents, students, site coordinator, teacher and the Executive Director.

 Can my student apply to Family Partnership Charter School if he/she has an active Individualized Education Program (IEP)?
 Yes!
 Family Partnership Special Education staff will meet with you to review the IEP and discuss our Special Education services.